 Should; however, an error in the system occur once the system is in one of the test phases, or even in productive use, then corrective actions and preventative actions (CAPA) can be defined, approved and implemented in order to mitigate the risk.
 The CAPA systems are an important aspect of staying compliant.
-To understand more about the CAPA process, read this article.

 The basic principles of risk management include:

 - Evaluating risk to quality should be based on scientific data that links to the protection of the patient.

 - The quality risk management process should assess the level of risk, which will be reflected in the company's level of effort, formality and their documentation.

 Meeting quality management regulations can be more difficult in certain cases; therefore, some companies seek help from outside sources for QMS help.
 Due to regulating authorities, pharmaceutical and medical device manufacturing companies have real consequences regarding the ability to conduct business in the United States, Europe or other global locations.